-ATLANTA — FraudScope, the fast-growing AI-based platform that helps health plans address the increasing problem of fraud, waste, and abuse, today announced it has completed a $7 million round of Series A financing.
+ATLANTA — FraudScope (now Codoxo), the fast-growing AI-based platform that helps health plans address the increasing problem of fraud, waste, and abuse, today announced it has completed a $7 million round of Series A financing.
 The largest participants in the round were QED Investors, Brewer Lane Ventures, and the GRA Venture Fund.

 “QED is singularly focused on supporting companies that solve real-world problems and can have a broad societal impact.
 The rising cost of health care is a perfect example of an issue that hurts consumers, businesses, and the economy as a whole – and one that technology is uniquely positioned to help solve,” said Matt Risley, Partner at QED Investors.
 “We look forward to using our operational expertise to help the FraudScope team use its cutting-edge machine learning to reduce healthcare fraud, shoring up health plans and bringing down costs for consumers and employers at a time when both are under tremendous pressure.”

 “Our artificial intelligence-driven innovations in fraud, waste, and abuse identification and prevention are matched only by the results we deliver to our customers,” stated Musheer Ahmed, CEO of FraudScope.
 “With this round of financing, we are closer to realizing our vision of becoming the AI-based collaboration platform that integrates across fraud, payment integrity, clinical and provider network teams to drive down costs and increase efficiencies for health plans.”
 Traditional rules-based techniques to address healthcare fraud, waste and abuse are reactive and cannot identify new and emerging schemes in a timely manner leading to significant financial losses at health plans.
 FraudScope’s solutions are designed to proactively monitor and identify new schemes as soon as they emerge which helps maximize savings.